tgruetzm/Owl-Sense/README.md

     * Featuring Infineon's [IM73D122](https://www.infineon.com/cms/en/product/sensor/mems-microphones/mems-microphones-for-consumer/im73d122/) microphone
     * Ultra-low self-noise/ultra-high SNR 73dB(A)
     * Microphones are user serviceable, in the event of failure or better microphones becoming available.
-    * The Microphone element is protected externally by an IP54 oleophobic Gore membrane.
-An external vent helps keep water out of the microphone and dramatically reduces down time from the element being saturated.
-The microphone itself is internally rated as IP57.
+    * The Microphone element is protected externally by an waterproof acoustic PTFE membrane.
+This keeps water outside of the microphone port and decreases downtime in wet conditions.

 ## iOS App Overview